 Word of the Week: Backpack, Building Speech and Language Skills Through Everyday Objects

-A backpack is something many children use daily.
+A backpack is something many children use nearly every day.

-They might use them to carry things to and from school, a playdate, or an adventure in the backyard!
+They might use them to carry things to and from school, the park, or a trip to grandma’s house.

 This common object offers wonderful opportunities to build vocabulary, practice describing, and develop early speech and language skills.